Liberdus/validator-dashboard/README.md

 ## Download and Run Installation Script

 Note this step should be done as a sudo privilaged user and not as root.
-To create a user type as root: adduser username.
-To give sudo access type as root: usermod -aG sudo username
+Do the following to create a user and give sudo access:

 ```bash
 adduser liberdus